kkroesch/python-decorator/Readme.md

 Python Decorators
 =================

-This was a samll learning project but some of the modules seem to be handy for future projects.
+This was a small learning project but some of the modules seem to be handy for future projects.